Eusebio Kino: Interests

 Kino opposed the slavery and compulsory hard labor in the silver mines that the Spaniards forced on the native people.
 This also caused great controversy among his co-missionaries, many of whom acted according to the laws imposed by Spain on their territory.

 Kino was also a writer, authoring books on religion, astronomy and cartography.
 He built missions extending from the present day states of Mexican Sonora, northeast for 150 mi, into present-day Arizona, where the San Xavier del Bac mission, near Tucson, a popular National Historic Landmark, is still a functioning Franciscan parish church.
 Kino constructed nineteen rancherías (villages), which supplied cattle to new settlements.

 Kino practiced other crafts and was reportedly an expert astronomer, mathematician and cartographer, who drew the first accurate maps of Pimería Alta, the Gulf of California, and Baja California.
 Father Kino enjoyed making model ships out of wood.
 His knowledge of maps and ships led him to believe that Mexican Indians could easily access California by sea, a view taken with skepticism by missionaries in Mexico City.
 When Kino proposed and began making a boat that would be pushed across the Sonoran Desert to the Mexican west coast, a controversy arose, as many of his co-missionaries began to question Kino's faculties.
 Kino had an unusual amount of wealth for his vocation, which he used primarily to fund his missionary activities.
 His contemporaries reported on his wealth with suspicion.

 Death

-Kino remained among his missions until his death in 1711.
-He died from fever on 15 March 1711, aged 65, in what is present-day Magdalena de Kino, Sonora, Mexico.
-The discovery of Kino’s grave took place May 19,1966 by a team of anthropologist and historians.
-Kino lie buried next to Father Ignacio Iturmendi, and Father Manuel González.
-The successful discovery climaxed after nearly forty years of failures to identify the grave site.
-His skeletal remains can be viewed in his crypt which is a national monument of Mexico.
+Kino remained among his missions until his death.
+He died from fever on 15 March 1711, aged 65, in what is now Magdalena de Kino, Sonora, Mexico.
+A team of anthropologists and historians discovered Kino's grave on 19 May 1966.
+Kino lies buried next to Father Ignacio Iturmendi and Father Manuel González.
+The successful discovery ended nearly forty years of failures to identify the grave site.
+Kino's skeletal remains can be viewed in his crypt, which is a national monument of Mexico.